cronvel/nextgen-events/documentation.md

   the *emit nice value* (see above), the listener *nice value* (defined with [.addListener()](#ref.events.addListener)), and if the listener is tied to a context, the context *nice value* (defined with [.addListenerContext()](#ref.events.addListenerContext) or [.setListenerContextNice](#ref.events.setListenerContextNice))

+<a name="incompatibilities"></a>
+## Incompatibilities with the built-in Node.js EventEmitter

+NextGen Events is almost compatible with Node.js' EventEmitter, except for few things:

+* .emit() does not return the emitter, but an object representing the current event.

+* If the last argument passed to .emit() is a function, it is not passed to listeners, instead it is a completion callback triggered when all listeners have done their job.
+If one want to pass function to listeners as the final argument, it is easy to add an extra `null` or `undefined` argument to .emit().

+* There are more reserved event names: 'interrupt'.

+* There is no such concept of *max listener* in NextGen Events, .setMaxListeners() function exists only to not break compatibility for people that want to make the switch, but it does nothing (it's an empty function).

+* .removeListener() will remove all matching listener, not only the first listener found.

+* 'newListener'/'removeListener' event listener will receive an array of new/removed *listener object*, instead of only one *listener function*.
+  E.g: it will be fired only once per .removeListener()/.removeAllListener() call, even if that one call removes multiple listeners at once.
+  It's also true for recursive/cascading removal.
+  A *listener object* contains a property called 'fn' that hold the actual *listener function*.

+* `.removeAllListeners()` without any argument does not trigger 'removeListener' listener, because they are actually removed too.
+  The same apply to `.removeAllListeners( 'removeListener' )`.

+* .listeners() same here: rather than providing an array of *listener function* an array of *listener object* is provided.